 January 10, 2018

-Polk County Public Schools is pleased to announce that the school district’s graduation rate rose to 75.4 percent, an increase of 3.6 percentage points, according to the latest data from the Florida Department of Education.
+Polk County Public Schools is pleased to announce that the school district’s graduation rate rose to 75.4 percent — up 3.6 percentage points to the highest level in a decade — according to the latest data from the Florida Department of Education.

 “We are beyond proud of the results we have achieved for our students and our community,” said Superintendent Jacqueline M. Byrd.
 “Our graduation rate is the result of a lot of hard work by teachers, principals, district-based administrators and, most certainly, students.
 We have worked tirelessly to remove barriers, to provide targeted support to our students, to work together as a united school district in pursuit of increasing our graduation rate.”